 - Scalable - both up and down

-A cloud platform is the gateway to greater security and realises significant operational and cost efficiencies.
-One such charity to embrace the opportunities afforded by the cloud is Diabetes UK, you can read their story here.
+A cloud platform is the gateway to greater security and operational and cost efficiencies.
+One respected charity to embrace the cloud opportunities is Diabetes UK, you can read their story here.

 In a 2017 whitepaper, No charity left behind: the need for a digital third sector, Tech Trust surveyed 1,261 charities.
 It found that while 63% of charities utilised the cloud for at least one of their core applications, only 41% allowed their staff to access their systems on their own devices.
 This suggests that many are not aware of – or have yet to adopt - Identity and Access Management technologies.